-"By 2025, Generations Yand Z will account for almost 50 percent of luxury clients, so the time to reach them is now"
+"By 2025, Generations Y and Z will account for almost 50 percent of luxury clients, so the time to reach them is now"

-What do you most like about your job?
 My job is never boring.

 My clients come from many different industries: fashion, beauty, jewelry, watches, home decor, interior design, etc.